Michel Pêcheux: Contributions to discourse analysis

-Pêcheux's work on discourse analysis had impact outside France after the 1980s, becoming an influential approach to language studies in Brazil, where his writings were translated into Portuguese by the linguistic Eni Orlandi, who continued his work and advanced discourse analysis in the country.
+Pêcheux's work on discourse analysis had impact outside France after the 1980s, becoming an influential approach to language studies in Brazil, where his writings were translated into Portuguese by Eni Orlandi, a linguist from Brazil who continued his work and advanced discourse analysis in the country.
 The subject is part of the study of linguistics in various research institutions in Brazil, such as UNICAMP, UFRGS, and Fluminense Federal University.